 - a.
 All tenure-track searches are expected to generate an inclusive pool of candidates such that the College can continue to enhance faculty diversity.
 Because this effort is an objective of the Strategic Plan, all search plans should address how departments anticipate creating a rich and diverse pool of candidates. - b.
 The size and composition of the Search Committee will depend on whether the line is departmentally based or across departments and/or programs. - c.
-In the case of departmentally-based tenure-track lines, the Chair of the search committee may be the Department Chair or a senior member of the department. - The Search Committee representation from within departments should include: - o representation of diverse perspectives - o representation from across theranks - All Search Committees should include at least one member from another department or program, preferably with shared research or teaching interests. - All Search Committees will include a diversity advocate who will participate in all stages of the search. - Representation from other departments or programs which will broaden the search process also may occur at various stages of the search (review of applications, search committee meetings, off campus interviews, on campus interviews, etc.).
+In the case of departmentally-based tenure-track lines, the Chair of the search committee may be the Department Chair or a senior member of the department. - The Search Committee representation from within departments should include: - representation of diverse perspectives - o representation from across theranks - All Search Committees should include at least one member from another department or program, preferably with shared research or teaching interests. - All Search Committees will include a diversity advocate who will participate in all stages of the search. - Representation from other departments or programs which will broaden the search process also may occur at various stages of the search (review of applications, search committee meetings, off campus interviews, on campus interviews, etc.).

 - d.
 In the case of cross-department and/or program tenure-track lines, the Search Committee should include representation from both departments or department and interdisciplinary program involved.
-The Chair of the Search Committee will be agreed upon by the partnering units. - The Search Committee representation from the departments or programs should include: - a diversity advocate - o representation of diverse perspectives - o representation from across theranks - e.
+The Chair of the Search Committee will be agreed upon by the partnering units. - The Search Committee representation from the departments or programs should include: - o a diversity advocate - o representation of diverse perspectives - o representation from across theranks - e.
 The charge to the Search Committee should be established by the Department Chair and/or Program Director in consultation with the departmental faculty and the DOF/VPAA.
 The charge should include the following: - A position description - A search plan and the scope of the search including the process to ensure a diverse pool of candidates - The timeline for the search process - A statement of committee values and decision-making processes - If necessary, a statement of confidentiality practices for each stage of the search - f.
 What to include in the Search Plan: - The justification for the position (may be a summary of original position request) - Position description and candidates' desired qualifications - Search Committee membership and roles - An advertisement draft - Proposed advertisement placements: target location, deadlines, length of placement - Conference attendance plans - Anticipated start-up or scholarly support costs - The timeline should include due dates for applications, for review of CVs and other materials (scholarship, teaching evaluations, etc.), conference dates for off- and on-campus interviews, reference checking, request for additional funding with rationale and completion date of the search - g.
-Submit the Search Plan to the DOF/VPAA. - h.
-Consult with the DOF/VPAA about funding of travel costs to conferences (or other expenses) associated with participants from both inside or outside the department or program.
+Submit the Search Plan to the ADOF for Diversity and Faculty Affairs for approval. - h.
+Once the Search Plan has been approved, submit an Authorization to Employ (ATE).
+The ATE process is explained in Section G below. - i.
+Consult with the ADOF about funding of travel costs to conferences (or other expenses) associated with participants from both inside or outside the department or program.